How I Passed My Nurse Practitioner Board Certification Exam

 You’ve just graduated Nurse Practitioner school and probably feel a sense of accomplishment and relief, then you realize you truly won’t be able to relax until you pass your board exam.

-For me, the last semester of my DNP program was so busy, I barely felt I had time to research or study for my board exam.
+For me, the last semester of my DNP program was so busy, that I barely felt I had time to research or study for my board exam.
 The following includes why I chose the board exam I did, my timeline for studying, the materials I used, and day of the exam tips.
 Also, although I tested for the Acute Care Nurse Practitioner exam, some of these tips are relevant to other nurse practitioner board exams as well.

 There are two available board exams for the Acute Care Nurse Practitioner; one is through the American Nurses Credentialing Center (ANCC) and one through the American Association of Critical Care Nurses (AACN).